obahareth/portfolio/src/content/intro.md

 software.

 Although my skillset is diverse, **I specialise in front-end development**.
-I've worked on projects of various scales from start-to-finish, both solo and as part of a team.
+I've worked on projects of various scales, both solo and as part of a team.

 **I'm keen to collaborate with passionate people** working on interesting projects.